 - typical numbers and patterns of qualifications and progression to higher education

-- school policies such as certification of AS levels and catchment area context
+- school policies such as certification of AS levels, provision of Advanced Highers, and catchment area context

 - any involvement the applicant has had in Widening Access, Gifted and Talented initiatives or Partnerships for Progression